DukeOfEtiquette/dukeof_pinescripts/README.md

 - Determine if WF SL is triggered
 - Determine if price "bounced" on a line in either direction
 - Determine strength of trend based on angle of MA

+Build a tool that...

+- Has dropdown and num input for LTF/HTF/HTF_TP
+	- Outputs LTF_TP
+	- Build combinations for each input as output